senanito85/netapp-api-requester/README.md

 Golang app to retrieve Netapp metrics via api

-URL link, username and password should be added yo congig.yml file
+URL link, username and password should be added to congig.json file